pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 Yes, it definitely sounds bad when "papaya" having a 5% chance is distorted into a 2% chance (...half the time, and an 8% chance the other half of the time).

 But, remember my "watermarking is easy, just seed the PRNG for the LLM" misunderstanding from earlier?
 In the end, this isn't actually any different -- after all, a seeded PRNG is maximally "distorted" too, with every probability collapsing to either 0% or 100%, and nobody considers that degradation!
-The decision for "papaya-or-not-papaya" may come from `/dev/urandom`, or a seed, or `hash(secret_key ++ previous_4_tokens ++ token)`, but regardless the outcome is the same -- "papaya" still shows up in an unbiased 5% of situations.
+The decision for "papaya-or-not-papaya" may come from `/dev/urandom`, or a seed, or `hash(previous_4_tokens ++ secret_key ++ token)`, but regardless the outcome is the same -- "papaya" still shows up in an unbiased 5% of situations.

 Besides, empirically, it doesn't end up mattering much.
 Part of the [Nature article](https://www.nature.com/articles/s41586-024-08025-4) details an A/B test that Google ran between vanilla vs watermarked Gemini, where they found no significant difference in user ratings.
 This is referenced in Anthropic's [later post](https://www.anthropic.com/news/claude-text-watermark) too, where they ran their own internal tests and found "no impact of watermarking on the content, level of creativity, or readability of Claude’s text".